Andrettin/Wyrmsun/readme.txt

 * Editor
 - It is now possible to alter unit stats with the map editor (those modifications are valid only for that map).
+- It is now possible to alter unit sounds with the map editor (those modifications are valid only for that map).

 * Miscellaneous
 - The "X" marker which appears after clicking now appears over the fog of war as well.